Frequently Asked Questions

 Q: What kind of courses and training do plus 50 learners want?

-A: According to the AACC Plus 50: Year One Evaluation report, Plus 50 Initiative colleges have seen a shift in demand away from courses taken for personal interest, in favor of workforce training courses.
-The downturn in the economy has prompted this shift, with plus 50 learners needing to enroll in classes that will help them find a job.
+A: According to the AACC Plus 50: Year One Evaluation report in 2009, Plus 50 Initiative colleges saw a shift in demand away from courses taken for personal interest, in favor of workforce training courses.
+The downturn in the economy, known as the Great Recession, prompted this shift, with plus 50 learners needing to enroll in classes that will help them find jobs.
+We find that many baby boomers are pursuing jobs in health care, education, and social services because jobs in these fields are hiring and also provide a way for baby boomers to give back to the community and assist others.

-Q: What is most suitable advising that my college can provide to plus 50 learners?
+Q: What is the most suitable advising that my college can provide to plus 50 learners?

 A: Many plus 50 learners are out of their comfort zones, given that they may have been out of college for several decades, or have never attended college.
-To help these students navigate the college system and become familiar with the colleges’ offerings, Plus 50 colleges are implementing a variety of support services, including advising and counseling, concierge services, new student orientation, and a system for streamlined registration.
-For details, please read section II, The Fundamentals of Plus 50 Programming in AACC’s Plus 50: Year One Evaluation Report.
+To help these students navigate the college system and become familiar with college offerings, Plus 50 colleges are implementing a variety of support services, including advising and counseling, concierge services, new student orientation, and a system for streamlined registration.
+See Plus 50 Students: Tapping Into a Growing Market and our tips on providing learner support services and tips from Cape Cod Community College.

 Q: How can we integrate plus 50 learners into our campus?

 A: Plus 50 learners may be unfamiliar with or nervous about returning to a campus environment.
 Some of these barriers include lack of awareness of the courses and activities geared to the plus 50 population, difficulties integrating into campus life, physical challenges (e.g. needing large print on handouts), and financial barriers.
-As part of their Plus 50 programs, colleges are implementing a variety of support services, including advising and counseling, concierge services, new student orientation, and a system for streamlined registration.
-To facilitate physical access to the college specifically for plus 50 students, colleges ensure physical comfort and accessibility, provide transportation and alternative classroom venues to make courses more convenient and accessible.
+As part of their plus 50 programs, colleges are implementing a variety of support services, including advising and counseling, concierge services, new student orientation, and a system for streamlined registration.
+To facilitate physical access to the college specifically for plus 50 students, colleges ensure physical comfort and accessibility and provide transportation and alternative classroom venues to make courses more convenient and accessible.
+See our tips on providing learner support services.

 Q: How do we tailor instructional delivery to meet the needs of plus 50 students?
 Can you recommend methods and best practices to effectively meet these unique needs?

-To learn how the Plus 50 Initiative colleges tailor their programs and services for plus 50 students, visit the Promising Practicessection on the Plus 50 Initiative Web site.
+To learn how the Plus 50 Initiative colleges tailor their programs and services for plus 50 students, visit the Promising Practices section on the Plus 50 Initiative website.
+See our tips on providing learner support services, which include links to presentations by college faculty on how to tailor instruction to the needs of plus 50 learners.

 Q: What are the types of financial resources that are available to sustain a plus 50 program?